zhuochun/zhuochun.github.io/_posts/2013-05-17-crawling-pages-using-phantomjs.markdown

 // Full Source Code: http://bit.ly/12gHAdw
 {% endhighlight %}

 Last month, I added support on NTU modules in CORS Planner.
 However, NTU modules are distributed in 339 different webpages.
 Crawling page after page in sequence is far too slow.
 So a better way would be running several PhantomJS `webpage` together and each completes a part of the crawling.
-The code is (*thread is the number of `webpages`, not a real thread, `webpages` runs in asynchronous*):
+The code is (*thread is the number of `webpages`, not a real thread. `webpages` run in asynchronous*):

 {% highlight javascript linenos %}
 // list contains all the NTU pages to be visited